 We would like to acknowledge the following individuals for their valuable contributions to the CFP development process: Marianne Bitler, Varaxy Yi Borromeo, Doris F. Chang, Alison Cohen, Fabienne Doucet, Jim Krieger, Judy Lubin, James L. Moore III, Xavier Morales, Yusuf Ransome, Adam Reich, Jean Terranova, Katherine Theall, Hannah Thompson, and Bruce Tonn.

 At E4A, our thinking around our funding opportunity evolves as our understanding grows and as we learn from interactions with potential applicants, our National Advisory Committee, our grantees, and many other stakeholders.
 We will do our best to ensure that our Frequently Asked Questions (FAQs) are kept up to date with our current thinking and share our insights in a timely manner.
 The below FAQs were most recently updated on September 9, 2021.
 If you have additional questions or would like clarification on any of the below, please contact us at email@example.com.

 Who may serve as a Principal Investigator?

 Anyone may be designated as the Principal Investigator (PI).
-The PI does not need to hold an advanced degree nor need to be one of the researchers for the project, provided the research team as a whole has the capacity to complete the proposed research.
-Two PIs may be listed in the application, but the team is not limited to these two individuals.
+The PI does not need to hold an advanced degree nor need to be considered a "researcher" for the project.
+Two PIs may be listed in the Letter of Intent application, but the team is not limited to these two individuals.
 For ease of administration, it is preferable, but not required, for the PI to be based at the lead organization.

 What types of organizations are eligible to apply for funding?